Sakimori/matteo-the-prestige/README.md

   - Tornado 🌪: Occasionally shuffles baserunners around to different bases.
   - Torrential Downpour ⛈: The game does not end until one team scores X runs where X is the original inning count of the game, 9 by default.
   - Summer Mist 🌁: When a player hits into an out, they have a chance to get lost in the mist and be temporarily removed from the lineup.
 If another player gets lost in the mist the first player returns and takes the newly lost player's spot in the lineup.
+  - Leaf Eddies 🍂: The visiting team plays all of their outs in a row without inning breaks, then the home team does the same, if the game ends tied, each team plays sudden death 1-out 'golden run' innings until the game is decided.
-  - Leaf Eddies 🍂: Current patch weather, its effects will be added to here with the next patch.
+  - Smog 🚌: Current patch weather, its effects will be revealed the next time a weather is implemented.

 [Return to the top](https://github.com/Sakimori/matteo-the-prestige#matteo-the-prestige)